 Tips and Expert Advice

 Traveling with an expired passport can be tricky, but with the right preparation and knowledge, you can minimize the risk of travel disruptions.
-Here are some practical tips and expert advice to help you navigate this situation:
+Here are some practical tips and expert advice to help you manage this situation:

 - Check Expiration Dates Regularly: Make it a habit to check the expiration dates of your travel documents periodically.
 Set reminders on your phone or calendar to ensure you're aware of when your passport needs renewal.